choria-legacy/prometheus-streams/README.md

 At this point all processing will stop, no polling will be done and received messages will be discarded.
 Switch it again to enable.

 The `info` action returns the same data.

+You can extract the running configuration using something like `mco rpc rpcutil get_fact fact=config -T prometheus`

 **NOTE:** TLS is not currently supported, this feature is basically a bit of a work in progress / experiment.